 - Defector from Decadence: She was a former Knight of the Erste Empire, and was assigned as Lyria's Guardian.
 But after seeing the experiments being conducted by the Empire to make Lyria a Person of Mass Destruction, Katalina escaped with her, setting the game's plot into motion.

 - Drives Like Crazy: The first and only time she pilots an airskimmer, she ends up crashing it.
-The anime expands on this, showing that she very nearly crashed before they even took off.
+The first season of the anime expands on this, showing that she very nearly crashed before they even took off, and that the only parts of it she seemingly knows how to use with any competency are the pedals during the startup.
+Episode 3 then follows that up by having her hold the broken control rod, leading to their crash.

 - Dub Name Change: Her original charge attack's name was changed from Icicle Nail to Blades of Frost.